HarrisonA/BackendChallenge/README.md

 ## How to run the code:
 1. From the terminal:  dotnet run
-2. Make GET request using Postman and include as a key in the request headers.
+2. Make GET request using Postman and include UserToken as a key in the request headers.
-(Ex: key -> UserToken   value -> 1DeyjK5vvSwjc9o9jYArVo2yov2SnjnXEE)
+*Example:
+key: UserToken
+value: 1DeyjK5vvSwjc9o9jYArVo2yov2SnjnXEE*
 3. Endpoints:
 /users
 /learning-plan
 /incentives

 ## Questions to turn in: